quickwit-oss/whichlang/README.md

 # Comparison with [Whatlang](https://github.com/greyblake/whatlang-rs)

-The following comparison is using the simple benchmark found in this repository.
+The following compares the throughput using the simple benchmark found in this repository and compares the accuracy using [whatlang-corpora](https://github.com/whatlang/whatlang-corpora) benchmark.
+Overall, Whichlang is about 50x faster and slightly more accurate than Whatlang.

+### Throughput

 |                           | Processing Time (µs) | Throughput (MiB/s) |
 | ------------------------- | -------------------- | ------------------ |